meihuisu/CFM/README.md

       install cfm viewer from git to /var/www/html

-Following instructions were used on bringing up the cfm viewer on a micro node reserved from AWS cloud service
+Instructions used on stand up the cfm viewer on a micro node reserved from AWS cloud service

-`run-as-me` are the instructions for the installer who is installing the software stack
+  `run-as-me`, for the installer who is installing the software stack

-`run-as-postgres` are the instructions for user, postgres, who is bringing up the postgres server
+  `run-as-postgres`, for user, postgres, who is bringing up the postgres server

-`run-as-httpd` are the instructions for installing and bringing up the web serviceo
+  `run-as-httpd`, for installing and starting up the web service

 ## Layout